tlp-stat

 tlp-stat --temp

-Version 1.4 and newer: add -v to see device runtime status.
+Version 1.9 and newer: add -v to see all individual sensors.

-Show more information in battery, PCIe, processor and USB categories
+Show more information in the battery, graphics, PCIe, processor, temperature, wireless and USB categories:

 Monitor power supply udev events: